 Bacteriological Sampling and Testing

-Before a water storage facility or process piping is placed into service, bacteriological sampling and testing shall be performed in accordance with the above-noted respective AWWA Standard and O. Reg.170/03.
+Before a water storage facility or process piping is placed into service, bacteriological sampling and testing shall be performed in accordance with AWWA Standard C651-14 and O. Reg.170/03.

 The water samples for bacteriological testing shall be taken by qualified, licensed Region personnel only.